DinoChiesa/Apigee-Java-Delay/README.md

 There is one callout class, com.google.apigee.callouts.delay.DelayCallout.

 The delay time in milliseconds for the policy is configured via a property in the XML.
-By default it is a random number between 850 and 1850 milliseconds.

-## Example: Delay a random amount of time
+## Example: Delay a random amount of time, subject to the defaults

 The callout is compiled to sleep between 850 and 1850 milliseconds.
 It selects randomly.